ChrisLoer/supertiler/README.md

 ```

 ```
-Usage: supertiler [options]
+Usage: supertiler.js [options]

 Options:
   --version                    Show version number                     [boolean] --input, -i                  Input in GeoJSON format.
-Each feature's geometry must be
+Each feature's geometry
-                        a GeoJSON Point.                              [required] --output, -o          Path of output MBTiles database               [required] -h, --help            Show help                                      [boolean] --includeUnclustered  Include one zoom level above the max clustering zoom.
-                                                       [boolean] [default: true]
-  --minZoom             Minimum zoom level at which clusters are generated.
-                                                           [number] [default: 0]
-  --maxZoom             Maximum zoom level at which clusters are generated..
-                                                           [number] [default: 8]
-  --radius              Cluster radius, in pixels.        [number] [default: 40] --extent              (Tiles) Tile extent.
-Radius is calculated relative to
-                        this value.                      [number] [default: 512] --nodeSize            Size of the KD-tree leaf node.
-Affects performance.
-                                                          [number] [default: 64]
-  --map                 A javscript function that returns cluster properties
-                        corresponding to a single point.
+                               must be a GeoJSON Point.               [required] --output, -o                 Path of output MBTiles database        [required] -h, --help                   Show help                               [boolean] --includeUnclustered         Include one zoom level above the max clustering zoom.                   [boolean] [default: true] --minZoom                    Minimum zoom level at which clusters are generated.                  [number] [default: 0] --maxZoom                    Maximum zoom level at which clusters are generated.                  [number] [default: 8] --radius                     Cluster radius, in pixels. [number] [default: 40] --extent                     (Tiles) Tile extent.
+Radius is calculated relative to this value.   [number] [default: 512] --nodeSize                   Size of the KD-tree leaf node.
+Affects performance.               [number] [default: 64] --map                        A javscript function that returns cluster properties corresponding to a single point.
 See supercluster documentation.              [string] --reduce                     A javscript reduce function that merges properties of two clusters into one.
-See supercluster documentation.
+See supercluster documentation.              [string] --filter                     A javscript function that filters features from the resulting tiles based on their properties.
                                                                         [string]
-  --filter              A javscript function that filters features from the
+  --storeClusterExpansionZoom  Store the "cluster expansion zoom" as a property
-                        resulting tiles based on their properties.      [string] --attribution         (HTML): An attribution string, which explains the sources of data and/or style for the map.       [string] --bounds              (string of comma-separated numbers): The maximum extent of the rendered map area.
+                               for each cluster.      [boolean] [default: false] --attribution                (HTML): An attribution string, which explains the sources of data and/or style for the map.[string] --bounds                     (string of comma-separated numbers): The maximum extent of the rendered map area.
+See MBTiles spec.          [string] [default: (entire world)] --center                     (comma-separated numbers): The longitude,
+                               latitude, and zoom level of the default view of the map.
 See MBTiles spec.
-                                              [string] [default: (entire world)] --center              (comma-separated numbers): The longitude, latitude, and zoom level of the default view of the map.
-See MBTiles spec.                  [string] [default: (null island)] --description         A description of the tileset's content.         [string] --tileSpecVersion     The version of the Mapbox Vector Tile Specification to use.
-See MBTiles spec.             [number] [default: 2] --logPerformance      Output performance timing logs to console.     [boolean]
+                                               [string] [default: (null island)] --description                A description of the tileset's content.  [string] --tileSpecVersion            The version of the Mapbox Vector Tile Specification to use.
+See MBTiles spec.
+                                                           [number] [default: 2]
+  --logPerformance             Output performance timing logs to console.
+                                                                       [boolean]

 Examples:
-  supertiler -i in.geojson -o out.mbtiles   Cluster from zoom 0 to 5 while
+  supertiler.js -i in.geojson -o            Cluster from zoom 0 to 5 while
-  --minZoom 0 --maxZoom 5 --map "(props)    aggregating "myValue" into "sum" => ({sum: props.myValue})" --reduce       property.
-Outputs tileset with zoom "(accumulated, props) => {                from 0 to 6. accumulated.sum += props.sum; }"
+  out.mbtiles --minZoom 0 --maxZoom 5       aggregating "myValue" into "sum"
+  --map "(props) => ({sum:                  property.
+Outputs tileset with zoom props.myValue})" --reduce "(accumulated,  from 0 to 6. props) => { accumulated.sum +=
+  props.sum; }"

 Generation will fail if any tile goes over maximum size of 500KB.
 In this case, try increasing cluster radius, increasing max zoom, or generating fewer